Below you’ll find answers to our most commonly asked questions.

 Yes, our minimum for delivery is 4 cubic yards.
 Products cannot be combined to meet the minimum.
 However, we will soon offer that opportunity with select products.

 Delivery costs vary by market.
 There is a flat rate for delivery within 20 miles of a Living Earth® location.
 We deliver beyond 20 miles but there is an additional per mile fee.
 Our pricing is based on current fuel costs.
 To determine price, add your products to the cart and proceed to the final checkout page.
 Add your full delivery address and the cart will calculate delivery.
+If your order exceeds delivery truck capacity or if you order two or more products, extra delivery trucks will likely be needed.
+Accordingly, the delivery fee applies to each truck required.

 The delivery area is within 20 miles of your closest Living Earth® location.
 For deliveries outside the area, there’s an